-I am not one of those mothers who refuses to have a television in my house or ban video games for fear it will rot my kids brains.
+I am not one of those mothers who refuses to have a television in my house ( and I have been known to BINGE WATCH till my eyes bleed) or ban video games for fear it will rot my kids brains.
 I consider myself an everything in moderation type of mom.
 Of course, throughout the school year, it’s easier for me to limit my kids’ intake of electronic media since they’re aware it needs to be balanced by their homework and studying commitments.

 But on the weekend, all bets are off.
 I’ll be honest, sometimes it takes every last bit of willpower for me not to ask them to scoot over so I can join them on the couch.
 Still, even though their academic commitments are on hold, it doesn’t mean as parents we have to let them fall prey to the weekend brain drain syndrome.
 By involving them in activities disguised as fun but rooted in education, we can help temper their love of all things vacuous with activities sure to keep their brain cells in top form.
 Check out these five tips sure to help you keep education alive and well all weekend long.

 #1 Play your way to a better brain: Marbles: The Brain Store offers more than 250 products that strengthen and entertain the brain, including games, puzzles, brain teaser sets, books, CDs and more.
 All are hand-picked by a team of experts in brain health and many items are under $25.